echobind/bisonapp/README.md

 From the root, run `yarn dev`.
 This will do the following:

-- run `vercel dev` to run the frontend and serverless functions locally
+- run `vc dev` to run the frontend and serverless functions locally
 - start a watcher to generate the Prisma client on schema changes
-- start a watcher to generate TypeScript types for graphql files
+- start a watcher to generate TypeScript types for GraphQL files

 # Recommended Dev Workflow

-You're not required to follow this exact workflow, but we've found it gives a great developer experience
+You're not required to follow this exact workflow, but we've found it gives a good developer experience.

 ## API